-Moving to Canada from the USA
+Moving from the U.S. to Canada

-How to move to Canada
+- What paperwork is required to move to Canada

 Note: If you don’t have a passport and need one quickly, be sure to check processing times.
 Routine and expedited service times can vary based on the time of year.